LGrAr/AutoCorrection/README.md

 # AutoCorrection
 A teacher oriented web app that automatically labelize students written answers to open questions.\
-Developped as an end of study project for the online pedagocical plateform nowledgeable.\
+Developped as a POC for the online pedagocical plateform nowledgeable.\
 The original database comes from real students answers on the plateform.\
 It allows:
   * Professors to add their own answers to get reference answers.